Santa Teresa High School: Academics and student life

 Santa Teresa High School has roughly 2,300 students, both male and female, and spans 9th through 12th grades.
 The average ratio at STHS is 25 students for every teacher.
 STHS serves as magnet school for ESUHSD and offers a specialty program in multimedia arts.
 As of the 2015–16 school year, STHS offered 21 Advanced Placement courses to its student body and 32% of the students enrolled in one or more of those courses.
 Between 2011 and 2015, STHS students dropped out at a lower rate and graduated at a higher rate compared to others in East Side Union High School District and the state of California.
 The U.S. News & World Report ranked STHS as the 275th best high school in California, and 1,512th nationally, for 2016.

 Santa Teresa is home to over 50 student clubs on campus.
 Officially recognized student clubs include American Red Cross, California Scholarship Federation, FBLA-PBL, Interact, Key Club, Mathematics, Engineering, Science Achievement, Model United Nations, National Honor Society, and UNICEF.
 STHS is supported by a number of community organizations to assist the student body.
 Organized in 2004, the Santa Teresa Parent Teacher Organization, the school's Parent-Teacher Association, serves to advance the academic and social programs offered at STHS.
 The Santa Teresa Music and Arts Association, a school booster club, offers a performing arts curriculum with an emphasis on drama and band.
 The Santa Teresa Athletic Boosters Club is a non-profit which fundraisers to provide revenue to assist the athletic teams of STHS.

+Santa Teresa High School hosts the annual Santa Clara Valley Model United Nations event as part of their Model United Nations club.
+Established in 1971, it is the second oldest and second largest conference on the west coast.
+Students from various Californian High Schools as well as foreign exchange students from Rome are among the participators.